AtakOskonbaev/Honeypy/README.md

 ---

-## ⚙️ Настройка
+## ⚙️ Configuration

-Вы можете изменить:
+You can modify:

-* порты сервисов
+* service ports
-* баннеры
+* banners
-* допустимые логины
+* allowed usernames
-* формат логов
+* log format

-Все настройки находятся прямо в исходных файлах модулей.
+All configuration options are located directly in the source files of the modules.

 ---

-## ⚠️ ВАЖНО
+## ⚠️ IMPORTANT

-Honeypot **не предназначен для использования на боевых серверах** без изоляции.
-Используйте его:

-* в лабораторных средах
-* на VM
-* в учебных целях
-* для изучения атак

----
+This honeypot is **not intended for use on production servers** without proper isolation.
+Use it only:

+* in lab environments
+* on virtual machines
+* for educational purposes
+* for attack analysis and research